What are my rights as a salaried employee in Colorado?

 In a DOL vs East Moon Asian Bistro case, federal authorities have successfully recovered $242,579 in unpaid wages for 72 employees at a Westminster-based restaurant, East Moon Asian Bistro, operated by Lychen Inc. This outcome follows an investigation that revealed multiple violations of the federal Fair Labor Standards Act.

 Investigators determined that the restaurant failed to pay its workers the legally mandated minimum wage, withheld employees’ tips unlawfully, and denied overtime pay to those who worked more than 40 hours per week.
 Furthermore, the establishment failed to maintain accurate records of employees’ working hours, as required by law.
-It was also found that the restaurant mishandled employee tips, depriving them from their intended distribution to non-tipped and non-managerial staff.
+It was also found that the restaurant mishandled employee tips, depriving them of their intended distribution to non-tipped and non-managerial staff.

 Lessons learned from this case